yangwanning/Tweet_Sentiment_Analysis/README.md

 ## Feature Extraction
 We need to convert textual data to numerical representation for model training.
 In this project, I firsrly tried the most basic approach: Bag-Of-Word (BOW).
 After applyin **Count vectorizer**, each tweet is represented as numerical vectors based on the vocabulary built from the corpora.
 This feature counts the appearance of the words in each text based on corpus.  **Tfidf vectorizer** can generate another type of vector value which is the product of TF (Term Frequencey) and IDF (Inverse Document Frequency) that takes informativeness of terms into consideration.
+**N-grams** is a natural extension of BOW/TF-IDF which retain some context by breaking long text into sequences of words.
+An n-gram is simply any sequence of n tokens (words).
+In this work, I evaluated some common n-grams: 1-grams, 2-grams and 3-grams, and also checked the test accuracy for a different number of features (size of vocabulary).

 ## Modeling

-Machine Models I used are Logistic Regression and Naive Bayes Models.
+After fixing the optimal feature sets and the number of features, I tried 2 different models: Logistic Regression and Naive Bayes Model.